 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal or regulatory obligation.

 Click here to find out more about the types of lawful basis that we will rely on to process your personal data.

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email .
+Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or where we obtain your explicit consent for processing your facial biometric data if you choose to use our automated identity verification process.
 You have the right to withdraw consent to marketing at any time by contacting us.

 PURPOSES FOR WHICH WE WILL USE YOUR PERSONAL DATA